Accident at Work Compensation Examples30 Mar 2023 | Sophie Davies

-The 24-year-old suffered acute burns to his face, arm, neck and left hand after opening an oven at Enviro Strip.
+After opening an oven at Enviro Strip, the 24-year-old suffered acute burns to his face, arm, neck and left hand.
 The worker was supervising the opening of a specialised 400-degree when the accident occurred.
 He was airlifted to hospital and placed in an induced coma for four days.
-He is now back at work, however, cannot stay out in sunlight as his skin is now extremely sensitive.
+He is now back at work, however, he cannot stay out in sunlight as his skin is now extremely sensitive.

-Burton-on-Trent Magistrates Court heard that the flash fire could have been prevented, but a safety mechanism on the oven door to prevent it from being opened at temperatures above 260 degrees had been deliberately bypassed.
+Burton-on-Trent Magistrates Court heard that the flash fire could have been prevented.
+However, a safety mechanism on the oven door was deliberately bypassed to prevent it from being opened at temperatures above 260 degrees.

 Man loses hand in an accident at work

 A company that owns a factory in Knowsley has been fined £3,500 and ordered to pay £3,500 in costs for an industrial injury claim.
-Gary McKeown’s hand was cut off by the blender as he emptied it at the factory.
+The blender cut off Gary McKeown’s hand as he emptied it at the factory.
 Although doctors were able to reattach his hand he lost his fingers and thumb

-The accident investigation discovered that the machine’s locking device had been broken for more than a year with no attempt being made to repair the fault.
+The accident investigation discovered that the machine’s locking device had been broken for more than a year, with no attempt to repair the fault.
 The machine was in use for whole days, making it inevitable that someone would eventually be injured.

 Ladder accident results in compensation claim

 A shop worker who fell from a ladder has won £9,600 in compensation.
-The worker who was employed as a senior sales assistant by the early learning centre in Glasgow was using a twelve-foot ladder whilst trying to reach a box on a shelf.
-After her first attempt failed she decided to reposition the ladder and fell as she was climbing down to do so.
+The worker employed as a senior sales assistant by the early learning centre in Glasgow was using a twelve-foot ladder while trying to reach a box on a shelf.
+After her first attempt failed, she decided to reposition the ladder and fell as she climbed down.

 The shop assistant suffered damage to her back, elbow and calf.
 She also had existing back problems, which were found to have become much worst after the accident, making it difficult for her to carry out everyday tasks.